11 Best Resorts in Kauai (Luxury Hotels and Condos)

 3) Koloa Landing Resort

-Well-equipped kitchens with cupboards galore will appeal to your inner chef.
+Well-equipped kitchenettes (in the studios) and full kitchens (in the one-bedroom and larger units), with cupboards galore, will appeal to your inner chef.
 (Be sure to stock up on lots of Hawaiian fruit!
 The mangos, pineapples and lychees are so fresh, sweet and delicious.)

 Families who enjoy eating in and travelers who want all the comforts of home will feel, well, right at home at Koloa Landing.